molily/molily.de/_posts/2017-11-25-robust-javascript.md

     }
     ```

-    Mind that this turns the existence check into a value check (see below).
-We’re relying on a `ToBoolean` conversion here (see above).
+    This existence check is in fact a value check (see below).
+We’re relying on the ToBoolean conversion here (see above).
+A function is *truthy*.

-3. Alternatively, use the <code>typeof</code> operator (see below). <code>typeof</code> does not throw an error in case the following reference cannot be resolved, it merely returns the string <code>'undefined'</code>.
+3. Alternatively, use the `typeof` operator (see below). `typeof` does not throw an error in case the reference cannot be resolved, it merely returns the string `'undefined'`.

     ```js
     if (typeof fetch === 'function') {